RosaleeKnight/study-notes/information-technology-terminology.md

 **RAID 10:** A fault-tolerant type of RAID that combines the mirroring of RAID 1 in two or more independent mirrored sets that are striped together with RAID 0 to produce larger volumes than any single mirrored set could provide with RAID 10 requiring at least four drives.

 **RAID 5:** A fault-tolerant type of RAID that combines striped sets with distributed parity across all drives in the set with a minimum of three drives is required, and the loss of any one drive does not compromise data.

+**Random Access Memory (RAM):** Short-term, volatile, and quickly accessible storage used by the processor in a computer.

+**Ransomware:** A type of malware that ransoms your data in exchange for money in the form of cryptocurrency.

+**Rapid Elasticity:** The ability to quickly increase or decrease the amount of resources required from a cloud provider.

+**Rasterizing:** The process of converting signals from the computer into signals for the various assemblies in a laser printer.

+**Read-only:** A copy or resource that is not editable or writable.

+**Real-time Clock (RTC):** A chip on the motherboard responsible for maintaining the correct time.

+**Real-time Operating System (RTOS):** Secondary operating system on a mobile phone, designed to be lightweight and fast, and real-time refers to its ability to minimize lag in data transfers.